 The Central Pollution Control Board, meanwhile, has sought monthly monitoring of pollutants released from the plant.
 However, as late as February 2020, the Ministry of Environment, Forest and Climate has now given its approval for the expansion of 16MW plant to 23MW.
 This, has meant that the Ministry has gone back on its own report where it had flagged violations by the plant, which amongst others include unauthorised increase in the capacity to 20MW.

 Land Conflict Watch also spoke to Dr. Umesh Bahri, a former office bearer of the Sukhdev Vihar Resident Welfare Association, who said that "Far from getting any relief, in fact, the problem of environmental degradation in the area arising out of the plant operation has only worsened in the intervening years of litigation before various forums."

 Government Bodies Involved in the Conflict:

-Delhi Government, Ministry of Environment, Forests and Climate Change, Central Pollution Control Board, Delhi Pollution Control Committee, National Green Tribunal , South Delhi Municipal Corporation, New Delhi Municipal Council
+Government of NCT of Delhi, Ministry of Environment, Forests and Climate Change, Central Pollution Control Board, Delhi Pollution Control Committee, National Green Tribunal , South Delhi Municipal Corporation, New Delhi Municipal Council,